Gubdaman/exchange-rate-site/README.md

 Backend needs EntityFramework migrations to be applied so database tables are created, this can be done with "dotnet ef database update --project ExchangeRateBackend" from the nuget package manager console.
 The local MSSQL database is used (connectionstring: Server=(localdb)\\mssqllocaldb;Database=ExchangeSiteDB;Trusted_Connection=True;)

+MNB service has a mocked version in case tomething unexpected happened.
+This mocked version can be used if in the program.cs the mocked service is added with dependency injection (the line is already there, commented out)

 # Features

 JWT token auth